stream-protocol/streampay-doc/docs/checkout/introduction.md

 ### 2. Hard integration and unbearable UX

-Available crypto payment infrastructure providers like Coinbase Commerce and BitPay
+Available crypto payment infrastructure providers like Stripe, Coinbase Commerce and BitPay

-- Does not support Solana and SPL Tokens
+- Does not support SOL (Solana), USDC, EURC and SPL Tokens
 - Are hard to integrate, and manage and cause issues to scale
 - The UX to Pay is crappy, and unreliable from a customer perspective